HE KĀHEA

 What to Expect

 A 15- to 25-minute guided hike to the kīpuka.
-While the hike can be done by children, there is a 100-yard hill that may take effort to traverse.
+While the hike can be done by children, climbing the 150-yard hill makes for challenging cardio.

 Working with hands and handtools.